West Memphis Three

 The West Memphis Three are three freed men convicted as teenagers of the 1993 murders of three boys in West Memphis, Arkansas, United States.
 Damien Echols was sentenced to death, Jessie Misskelley Jr. to life imprisonment plus two 20-year sentences, and Jason Baldwin to life imprisonment.
 During the trial, the prosecution asserted that the juveniles killed the children as part of a Satanic ritual.

 Due to the dubious nature of the evidence, the lack of physical evidence connecting the men to the crime, and the suspected presence of emotional bias in court, the case generated widespread controversy and was the subject of several documentaries.
 Celebrities and musicians held fundraisers to support efforts to free the men.

 In July 2007, new forensic evidence was presented.
-A report jointly issued by the state and the defense team stated, "Although most of the genetic material recovered from the scene was attributable to the victims of the offenses, some of it cannot be attributed to either the victims or the defendants."
+A report jointly issued by the state and the defense team confirmed that there was no DNA found from the three convicted men, further stating that some unidentified DNA: "recovered from the scene… cannot be attributed to either the victims or the defendants."

 Following a 2010 decision by the Arkansas Supreme Court regarding newly produced DNA evidence and potential juror misconduct, the West Memphis Three negotiated a plea bargain with prosecutors.
 On August 19, 2011, they entered Alford pleas, which allowed them to assert their innocence while acknowledging that prosecutors have enough evidence to convict them.
 Judge David Laser accepted the pleas and sentenced the three to time served.
 They were released with 10-year suspended sentences, having served 18 years.